-My key question here is: in what ways do we use ICTs in low income contexts?
+My key question throughout has been: in what ways do we use ICTs in low income contexts?

 Development vs entertainment

-When I started my PhD in 2005, my interest was in public ICT centres – at the time called telecentres (see also my entry in the The International Encyclopedia of Digital Communication and Society).
+I was incredibly lucky to be able to conduct ethnographic research for my PhD on what were called telecentres at the time (see also my entry in the The International Encyclopedia of Digital Communication and Society).
 Namma Dhwani – the community radio and telecentre where I spent eight months in rural South India – was funded by UNESCO and led by the community (self-help groups or sanghas largely comprised of women) as part of an “ICTs for poverty reduction” project across south Asia.
-The main questions I had when doing the fieldwork were:
+The main questions I had when conducting the research were:

 - In what ways are listeners of the community radio and users of the IT centre using ICTs?

 - In what ways does the use contribute to “development” (economic, social, political)?
 And who defines “development”?